ASL Lessons | Bookstore | Library | ASL University Main ►

 Here is a bit more "casual" way to sign DAY:

-want to say "3-days" then just use the number "3" as the handshape (for your dominant hand) for this sign.
+You can incorporate in number of days into the sign.
+For example, if you want to say "3-days" then just use the number "3" as the handshape (for your dominant hand) for this sign.
 You can use this method up to the number 9.

 This is how you sign "Three days ago."
+Put your right thumb on your right 3-hand on your cheek.
+Then flip the fingers up and backward.

-Put your right thumb on your hand on the tip of the right index finger.
+Here is how you sign "Two days ago."
+You start with the right index finger of the "2" hand touching your cheek.
+Then pivot your hand on the tip of the right index finger.
 Use a quick flipping motion.

 ALL-DAY: exaggerate the movement.
 Start farther to the right.
 Roll your head a bit with the movement arch of the right hand.
 Do the sign somewhat slowly but not overly so.

 To sign the concept of "today" you combine the signs NOW and DAY: